Sokkeldirektoratet

 Components of the multiphase measuring system

-Measuring systems for dynamic measurement of multiphase petroleum shall include multiphase meters, associated instruments, valves and other equipment that is used to produce a measurement result.
-The measuring system shall also include a reference measuring system, including a separator measuring system, which is used for in situ calibration of multiphase meters and to measure PVT properties.
+A measuring system for dynamic measurement of multiphase petroleum shall include multiphase meters, associated measuring instruments, valves, and other equipment necessary to produce a measurement result.
+The measuring system shall also include a reference system, for in situ calibration of multiphase meters and for measurement of PVT properties. is used for in situ calibration of multiphase meters and to measure PVT properties.

 Section 52.